anushka369/Python-Projects/README.md

 - Manages product stocks, sales, and restocking with file handling.
 - Uses classes and structured data to simulate a warehouse system.
 - Reinforces concepts like file I/O, lists, and data manipulation.

+### 📊 JSON Data Processor
+- Manages student records stored in a JSON file with features to view, search, filter, update, sort, and delete.
+- Supports partial matching, condition-based filtering, and automatic data backup on modification.
+- Builds proficiency in JSON operations, input validation, and structured data management.

+### 📝 Log File Parser
+- Generates, views, filters, and searches application log entries based on level or keyword.
+- Stores logs persistently in a text file and displays real-time statistics like log counts and recent entries.
+- Enhances skills in string parsing, file handling, and user-driven CLI application design.

 ### ❓ Quiz Game
 - Asks users multiple-choice questions with score tracking and feedback.
 - Randomizes questions and supports custom question banks.